-The Doctoral College is committed to inspiring and mentoring the postgraduate community at BU.
-It has responsibility for the PGR student experience as well as having a central role of overseeing the development, implementation and quality assurance of BU's research degree provision.
-The Doctoral College:

-- focuses on professional and personal development - provides an academic and interdisciplinary focus - promotes good practice across BU to ensure both academic quality and consistency in approach and experience - enhances the PGR student experience.
+The Doctoral College has university-wide responsibility for the PGR student experience as well as having a central role overseeing the development, implementation and quality assurance of BU's research degree provision.
+The Doctoral College provides an academic and interdisciplinary focus for PGRs across BU, with opportunities for PGR research, professional and personal development, and promotes good practice to ensure both academic quality and consistency in approach and experience.